DenisFirefly/DenisFirefly/README.md

 ## I'm a Java and C# Developer

-- 👨🏻‍💻 I’m currently learning to code
+- 👨🏻‍💻 I’m currently searching Job as Software Developer
-- 🥅 2023 Goals: Dive deep Into Back-End programming
+- 🥅 2024 Goals: Dive deep Into the IT-Development Bussiness World
 - 🔭 Fun fact: I love astronomy / physics

 ### Connect with me: